≡ Menu

 So, without further ado, let’s dive right in.

-Hot Spot Defined.
+Hot Spot Defined

-Hot Spots are usually initially caused by some sort of outside stimulus such as a chemical ingredient you are using in the home that they are allergic to, or maybe a pollen allergy or a dust allergy, it might even just be caused by warm weather and a heavy fur coat.
+Hot Spots are usually initially caused by some outside stimulus, such as a chemical ingredient you are using in the home that they are allergic to, or maybe a pollen allergy or a dust allergy; it might even be caused by warm weather and a heavy fur coat.
+It can also result from other related diseases, such as anal vasculitis or demodicosis, or even the development of food allergies.
+Allergic reactions to insect bites and flea bite allergies are further known causes.

 Whatever the initial trigger…